Esukhia/Corpora/Parallel/README.md

 Incomplete alignment includes: 1) the Tibetan original, roughly aligned by "sentence"; 2) the English translation, roughly aligned by sentence.
 (With return carriages [new lines] being the unit defining lines in the plain text, UTF-8 documents).

-Complete alignment includes: 1) & 2) from above, aligned in parallel (equivalent return lines); 3) those parallel files were added to a spreadsheet format, saved here: https://docs.google.com/spreadsheets/d/1NLEluE81bj0JEXMVqBkNlGJUwqo_YIK7Eup8FKTurwI/edit?usp=sharing and downloaded as "tab-separated" .txt files (in the Git); 4) which were then aligned into .tmx files using Olifant (also in the Git).
+Complete alignment includes: 1) & 2) from above, aligned in parallel (equivalent return lines); 3) those parallel files were added to a spreadsheet format, saved here: https://docs.google.com/spreadsheets/d/1NLEluE81bj0JEXMVqBkNlGJUwqo_YIK7Eup8FKTurwI/edit?usp=sharing and downloaded as "tab-separated" .txt files; 4) which were then aligned into .tmx files using Olifant.

+In other words, completed documents include:

+1) A Tibetan original and 2) an English translation (aligned in parallel)
+3) that parallel alignment expressed as a single, tab-separated .txt
+4) that parallel alignment expressed as a single .tmx file

 for Olifant, visit:
 http://okapi.sourceforge.net/downloads.html